scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 - Run the main script by calling ```python retrieve_canvas_course_ids.py```
 - The scrip will run and transfer assignments over to Todoist, assigments will be checked for overlap meaning running the script multiple times won't re-add assignments that already exist in Todoist.
 - Assignments will be added to assigned to automatically generated projects in Todoist.
 The project names will match with the official course names pulled from Canvas

+## Contributing
+I'm still active in the community so feel free to submit a PR for any contriubations you'd like to make to the project!